KIMBOSAURUS1/DM1143D-Ideation-and-Prototyping-FA18-McDermott/week03.md

 * Present [ASSIGN 04: Day in The Life](day_in_the_life.md)

-#### Research/Iteration/Prototyping/
+#### /Research/Iteration/Prototyping/

 * Design Activism reading discussion
 * Remember to upload you 200 word [reading response](reading_responses.md) to classes or bring in a hard copy.

 #### /LAB/

-*Illustrator crash course (install trial from laptop, or we can work from computer lab) *Re-design the form of a common object
+* Illustrator crash course (install trial from laptop, or we can work from computer lab)
+* Re-design the form of a common object

 #### /Assignments for Next Week/